-Fruehlingsanfang, the beginning of Spring in Germany, when evenings are lighter, days warmer, if only by a few degrees, and traveling by road, rail or river through the country can be a 'Aha-Erlebnis', a wonderful experience.
+Fruehlingsanfang, the beginning of Spring in Germany, when evenings are lighter, days warmer, if only by a few degrees, and traveling by road, rail or river through the country can be a "Aha-Erlebnis".
+A wonderful experience.

-Culture in one or all of its forms is on offer for a whole evening until the early hours of morning, at a reduced rate and often including transportation, and streets throng with people taking advantage of the opportunity as well as enjoying the infectious sense of occasion.
+Culture in one or all its forms on offer for a whole evening until the early hours of morning, at a reduced rate and often including transportation, so streets throng with those taking advantage of the opportunity as well as enjoying an infectious sense of occasion.

-For a 'Long Night of Museums', museums, galleries and cultural institutes covering everything from more conventional themes, like a Long Night of Sciences when teaching and research facilities are open, to traditional wood carving and the care of a forest's wildlife, and 'beekeeper's open nights', fascinating even for someone with no intention of keeping bees.
+For a Long Night of Museums, museums, galleries and cultural institutes covering everything from more conventional themes, like a Long Night of Sciences when teaching and research facilities are open, to traditional wood carving and the care of a forest's wildlife, and beekeeper's open nights.
+Fascinating even for someone with no intention of keeping bees.

-Berlin holds an annual spring 'Night of Theaters and Operas' in April, with back to back 30 minute productions on sixty stages, and in May a 'Long Night of the Families', with treasure hunts, torch lit tours, robber's feasts and an invitation to the world of chocolate.
+Berlin holds an annual spring Night of Theaters and Operas in April, with back to back 30 minute productions on sixty stages, and in May a Long Night of the Families, with treasure hunts, torch lit tours, Robber's Feasts and an invitation to the world of chocolate.

-Bavaria's capital Munich's 'Long Night of Music' is live and diverse.
-Over one hundred stages in everything from concerts halls and city bars to ballet schools and museums hum with activity.
+Bavaria's capital Munich's Long Night of Music is live and diverse.
+Over one hundred stages, everywhere from concerts halls and city bars to ballet schools and museums, hum with activity.
 Some classical, some bizarre.

-Hamburg also has an April Long Night of Museums, where amongst others a Children's 'hands on' Museum, and an Astronomical Observatory are open, but for three days in May the harbor is the background to a Water Spectacle, the The Hamburg Port Festival.
-The port's three and half kilometer promenade is suddenly a huge fairground filled with music, food, shows and museum exhibitions, while on land, water and in the air there is non-stop activity.
+Hamburg also has an April Long Night of Museums, with among others a Children's "hands on" Museum, and an Astronomical Observatory, but for three days in May the harbor is home to a "Water Spectacle", the The Hamburg Port Festival.
+The port's three and half kilometer promenade becomes a huge fairground filled with music, food, shows and museum exhibitions, to a background of non-stop activity on land, water and in the air.

-For the largest port festival in the world this includes a Tug Boat Ballet, with eight tugboats, normally used to guide large ships into harbor, performing choreographed movements to waltzes and other dance music, as well as parades of some of the world's most beautiful and historic sailing ships, frigates, steam boats and cruise ships which have arrived from all over the world.
+For the largest port festival in the world this includes a Tug Boat Ballet, with eight of the tugboats that guide large ships into harbor performing choreographed movements, to waltzes and other dance music.
+There are parades of some of the world's most beautiful and historic sailing ships, frigates, steam boats and cruise ships that have arrived from all over the world.

-Another spectacular firework show begins in May, on the River Rhine, just south of former capital Bonn, the annual 'Rhine in Flames festival.
+Another spectacular firework show begins in May, on the River Rhine, just south of former capital Bonn, the annual Rhine in Flames festival.

-The spring opening display is known as the 'Night of the Bengal Lights' and more than 2000 Bengal lights lead the way for the 60 ships, festooned with colored lights and filled with spectators, which sail by historic illuminated castles and medieval towns, each with their own individual firework displays and festivities.
+The spring opening display is known as the Night of the Bengal Lights and more than 2000 Bengal lights lead the way for 60 ships, festooned with colored lights and filled with spectators, which sail by historic illuminated castles and medieval towns, all with their own firework displays and festivities.

 Medieval Heidelberg with its famous castle ruins and beautiful gardens holds an a month long International Music Festival, Heidelberger Fruehling, starring world renown orchestras and international soloists.

 In springtime the scent and colors of millions of spring flowers, starting with snowdrops followed by Crocus, Narcissus, Tulips, Hyacinths and ending with Peonies, together with thousands of different multicolored butterflies, all against a backdrop of the lake's clear blue waters and snow covered peaks of the Alps, are a glorious experience for the sight and the senses.

-Germany has its lively cities with their wonderful architecture, shopping and nightlife, the country is dotted with fairy tale castles, romantic palaces, abbeys, medieval villages and stunning countryside, but tourism in Germany is constantly increasing, and it is thanks to the German people who hold dear and keep to their traditional seasonal festivals, events and traditions.
+Germany has its lively cities with their wonderful architecture, shopping and nightlife, the country is dotted with fairy tale castles, romantic palaces, abbeys, medieval villages and stunning countryside, but tourism in Germany is constantly increasing, and it is thanks to the German people who hold dear and keep to their traditional seasonal festivals, events and customs.
 Inventing new ones when they feel like it and all of them something for we as visitors to also enjoy.